asadali2468/copilot-preferred-model/README.md

 ## Acknowledgments

-- Built for the GitHub Copilot community
+- Built for the Microsoft Copilot community
 - Inspired by the need for consistent AI model preferences
 - Thanks to all contributors and users